RGAlexander216/Healthcare-Bluebook/README.md

 > Then start the main script by running the next line.
 Note that if you don't
 > provide an exact match you will be prompted to enter the ID of the procedure
-> to retrieve data for.
+> to retrieve data for or to pull all matches' data from the site.
+It's important
+> to be aware that if you hit "A" when prompted to pull all matches that if it says
+> there were a significant amount of matches it can only be stopped by a Keyboard
+> Interrupt by the user.
+There is a 10 second wait for this process to be done, but
+> that alone may not prevent the the site from requesting the reCAPTCHA.

+> The `search_term` below is Case Sensitive, so if you type "arm mri" you won't receive
+> any matches.
+This should be a future change in functionality as it requires the user
+> navigate through the same pages to see if they've got it in the right case or order.
+> Essentially, this case & order sensitivity is a problem that minimizes the utility
+> of this project and should be an immediate change to the current process.

-Python Requester.py --search_term MRI --search_type Procedure --search_zip 37221
+Python Requester.py --search_term MRI --search_type Procedure --zip_code 37221

-> This will output all the data for the "green" locations for whichever procedure
+> This will output all the data for the "green" locations for whichever procedure(s)
-> is provided into an XLSX file held in the Results folder
+> is/are provided into an XLSX file held in the Results folder downloaded/created by
-> downloaded/created by running the above command.
+> running the above command.